 For more information, see the See Also links at the end of this topic.

-For Microsoft Dynamics CRM 2011 on-premises and IFD deployments, configuring the server for Windows Azure integration involves storing the public certificate in the Microsoft Dynamics CRM configuration database and setting the proper security access to the certificate so Microsoft Dynamics CRM can read it.
-Microsoft Dynamics CRM Online comes pre-configured to work with Windows Azure.
+For Microsoft Dynamics CRM 2013 on-premises and IFD deployments, configuring the server for Microsoft Azure integration involves storing the public certificate in the Microsoft Dynamics CRM configuration database and setting the proper security access to the certificate so Microsoft Dynamics CRM can read it.
+Microsoft Dynamics CRM Online comes pre-configured to work with Microsoft Azure.

-Refer to the topic Walkthrough: Configure CRM for Integration with Windows Azure for step-by-step instructions on configuring Microsoft Dynamics CRM 2011 integration with Windows Azure platform.
+Refer to the topic Walkthrough: Configure CRM for integration with Microsoft Azure for step-by-step instructions on configuring Microsoft Dynamics CRM 2013 integration with Microsoft Azure platform.

-Configure Windows Azure ACS for Microsoft Dynamics CRM Integration
+Configure Azure ACS for Microsoft Dynamics CRM integration

-You need to configure the rules and issuers of your Windows Azure solution to allow a listener to read the Microsoft Dynamics CRM message posted to the Windows Azure Service Bus.
+You need to configure the rules and issuers of your Microsoft Azure solution to allow a listener to read the Microsoft Dynamics CRM message posted to the Microsoft Azure Service Bus.
 In addition, you must configure the service bus rules to accept the Microsoft Dynamics CRM issuer claim.

 Send comments about this topic to Microsoft.